English

 In this section, the Wi-Fi pairing modes are used as an example to describe how to integrate the SDK and register a device to the cloud.

-Wi-Fi pairing modes include: Wi-Fi Easy Connect (EZ), Access Point (AP), and QR code.
+Wi-Fi pairing modes include Wi-Fi Easy Connect (EZ) and Access Point (AP).
 In the later versions of the Commercial Lighting App SDK for iOS, we recommend that you use the AP mode instead of the Wi-Fi EZ mode.
 The former trumps the latter when it comes to the following aspects:

 Before the AP pairing process, the SDK must get a pairing token from the cloud in the networked state.